Patterdale Terrier Champions bred for hunting, show,

 Patterdale terriers are native to the Lake District of northern England where the tall, bare, and beautiful hills are called fells.
 The weather is cold, wet, and windy.
 The fells are steep, rocky, and filled with foxes.

 Even 20th-century farmers depend on organized fox-hound hunts to diminish the numbers of foxes that prey on their sheep, and the fox-hounds depend on fell terriers to extricate foxes from deep crevices in the rock.

-The Fells are so rough that horses can not be used for hunting, so the Huntsman, his assistants, the hounds and terriers may cover miles walking on a mountainside in a day.
-The Huntsman and the Whipper in each keep a pair of terriers at their side to be instantly available when the fox goes to ground.
+The fells are so rough that horses can not be used for hunting, so the huntsman, his assistants, the hounds, and terriers may cover miles walking on a mountainside in a day.
+The huntsman and the whipper-in each keep a pair of terriers at their side to be instantly available when the fox goes to ground.
 Only the toughest of terriers can keep up all day, then go to earth and rout out a hill-fox under the worst of conditions.
 The Patterdale is that type of terrier.
-They are all of working terrier lineage and have a definite stamp of type.
-Fell and Patterdale Terriers are well known as hard-bitten terriers, willing to work any place, at any time.
+They are all of the working terrier lineages and have a definite stamp of type.
+Fell and Patterdale terriers are well known as hard-bitten terriers, willing to work any place, at any time.

 While the fell terrier type has been known since the 1700s, it wasn’t until the early 1950s that the Patterdale terrier had been developed as a breed as the result of the selective breeding efforts of two breeders, Cyril Breay and Frank Buck.
 During the 1960s, work by Brian Nuttall helped to further develop the breed.